Technology

 It's like a librarian who not only instantly shelves every book by genre but also notices when someone sneaks in a book from a genre that doesn't exist yet—and immediately tells everyone to watch out.

-Three PhD founders who literally wrote the paper introducing the first AI system for sophisticated trust-based scam engagement.
+Three PhD founders who wrote the paper introducing the first AI system for sophisticated trust-based scam engagement.
 Combined 20+ years in ML, NLP, and security research across CMU, UCSD, Google, Microsoft, and Censys.
 DOD Cyber Competition winners.
 No competitor has this combination of published scam-engagement research and production security experience.